Haysean/CarouselJQ/README.md

 CarouselJq
 ==========

-A simple and easy to implement JQuery carousel, designed with responsive frame works in mind.
+A simple and easy to implement JQuery carousel, designed with responsive frameworks in mind.